Beyond Learning Styles: Using Mind, Brain, and Education Science to Develop Preceptor Programs

 Continuing Education Disclosure Statement

-Learners must complete the entire activity and the associated evaluation to be awarded contact hours.
+Learners must complete the entire activity and the associated evaluation.

 No partial credit will be awarded.